lcsaszar01/lcsaszar01/README.md

 - 👋 Hi, I’m @lcsaszar01 (Lydia Csaszar)
-- 👀 I’m interested in Cloud Architecture, Network Engineering, and ML algorithms
+- 👀 I’m interested in Machine Learning, Network Engineering, and Cloud Computing
-- 🌱 I’m currently learning Ruby on Rails
+- 🌱 I’m currently learning JavaScript
-- 💻 I'm currently working as a contrubutor to the BrainiMAC project for MRI evaluation.
+- 💻 I'm currently working as an Undergraduate Researcher in the University of Notre Dame CoMMaND Lab on a project for MRI tissue segmentation
-- 📫 lcsaszar01@saintmarys.edu
+- 📫 lcsaszar01@saintmarys.edu or lcsaszar@nd.edu

 <!---
 lcsaszar01/lcsaszar01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.